Adachi and Shimamura: Characters

 A first-year high school student who often skips classes.
-A beautiful girl with a slender figure and black hair, she works part-time at a Chinese restaurant.
+She is a beautiful girl with a slender figure and black hair, and works part-time at a Chinese restaurant.
 Adachi is a deeply introverted individual who generally eschews relationships with others, as she finds them to be a significant burden.
-This changes when she meets Shimamura, who is also skipping classes, on the second floor of the gymnasium.
-She has romantic feelings for Shimamura, and feels intense jealousy towards other girls who interact with her.
+This changes when she happens to meet Shimamura, who also skips classes.
+She has romantic feelings for Shimamura, and is intensely jealous towards other girls who interact with her.

-During a summer break in their second year of high school, Adachi confesses her feelings to Shimamura at a summer festival, and becomes her girlfriend.
+During summer break in their second year of high school, Adachi confesses her feelings to Shimamura at a festival, and becomes her girlfriend.